Extensions of Time

 These rules do not prohibit the superior court from collecting the deposit required by Government Code section 68926.1 and by California Rules of Court, rule 8.100(b)(2).

-(2) Within 14 calendar days after the Court receives the Civil Appeal Case Screening Questionnaires, it will notify the parties whether the Court has or has not selected the civil appeal for mediation.
-If a civil appeal is selected for mediation, the Court will notify the parties with the name and telephone number of the Justice mediator and a Court contact person, and three dates when the Justice is available for the mediation session.
-At the same time, the Court will furnish the Justice mediator copies of the Civil Appeal Case Screening Questionnaires.
-Within 14 calendar days after receipt of the dates the Justice mediator is available, the parties must advise the Court contact person of their scheduling preferences.
-The Court will promptly select the date for the mediation session and will notify the parties by telephone and in writing.
+(2) Within 14 calendar days after the Court receives the Civil Appeal Case Screening Questionnaires, it will notify the parties in writing, by telephone, or by e-mail whether the Court has or has not selected the civil appeal for mediation.
+If a civil appeal is selected for mediation, the Court’s Mediation Coordinator will provide the parties with three dates on which the Justice is available for the mediation session.
+At the same time, the Court will furnish the Justice mediator with copies of the Civil Appeal Case Screening Questionnaires.
+Within 14 calendar days after receipt of the dates the Justice mediator is available, the parties must advise the Court’s Mediation Coordinator of their scheduling preferences.
+The Justice mediator will promptly select the date for the mediation session and the Mediation Coordinator will notify the parties by e-mail.

-If a civil appeal is selected for mediation, suspension of rules 8.121, 8.124 and 8.216 of the California Rules of Court will remain in effect until mediation is complete.
+If a civil appeal is selected for mediation, suspension of rules 8.121, 8.124, and 8.216 of the California Rules of Court will remain in effect until the mediation process is complete.

-If a civil appeal is not selected for mediation, the parties may thereafter submit a stipulation to mediation within the program.
-The Court will promptly decide whether or not to accept the case into the mediation program and will notify the parties of its decision.
+If a civil appeal is not selected for mediation, the parties may thereafter electronically file a stipulation for entry into the mediation program.
+The Court will promptly decide whether or not to accept the case into the mediation program and the Mediation Coordinator will notify the parties of the Court’s decision.

-(4) The parties shall submit a CONFIDENTIAL Mediation Statement to the Court at least 7 calendar days before the scheduled mediation.
+(4) The parties shall submit in writing, directly to the Justice mediator, a CONFIDENTIAL Mediation Statement at least seven (7) calendar days before the scheduled mediation.
 The statement shall provide:

 (A) The names of parties and their attorneys.